Solve/Next

 the challenge.

 The European mobility transition’s challenge is not unique to transport.
 The pattern—infrastructure commitments made before technology is settled, competitive frames formed before the competitive landscape was visible, solutions that solve one problem while embedding the next—appears in identical form in every capital-intensive sector making long-horizon bets right now.
-By Day 4, most participants can name at least one assumption in their own organisation that belongs to the same category.
+By Day 4, most participants can name at least one assumption in their own organization that belongs to the same category.
 For those who can, the next conversation is about whether that assumption warrants a more structured look.
 That is what the diagnostic is for.

 If that pattern sounds familiar before you’ve even attended—the conversation starts here.